pablogs98/MLLess/README.md

 ## Examples

+From a shell, make ```PYTHONPATH``` point to MLLess' root directory before running the examples.

 ### Running a ML training

-Once MLLess is configured, running a ML training job only requires the user to import the desired ML model and train it as
+Once MLLess is configured, running a ML training job only requires the user to import the desired ML model and train it as follows:
-follows:

 ```python
 from MLLess.algorithms import ProbabilisticMatrixFactorisation